jeonghoyeo7/squad/x/liquidfarming/spec/04_messages.md

 ## MsgFarm

 Farm coin to liquid farm.
-Farming coins are the pool coin that starts with pool prefix, which is a pool coin of a corresponding pool.
+Farming coins are the pool coin that starts with `pool` prefix, which is a pool coin of a corresponding pool.
-It are expected to receive the synthetic version of the farming coins at the current mint rate.
+The farmer is expected to instantly receive the synthetic version of the farming coins at the current mint rate.
 A synthetic version of the farming coin is called as LFCoin (also as `mintedCoin`) in the module and the terminology is used throughout the documentation and codebase.

 ```go